gvwilson/sensibleadventures/cloudherd/reboot.md

     *   more hints about Noxy's powers
     *   Thokmay hiding his face from Bonzon
 *   details
-    *   Grappa Gas and Granna Fee realizes that the "soldier" who made the wisecrack is actually Tasteless
+    *   Grappa Gas and Granna Fee realizes that the "soldier" who made the wisecrack is actually Yestevan
         *   Grappa Gas starts to set the cloud down to kick him off
         *   Dorbu stops him: "We have wounded"
         *   Granna Fee (grimly): "There'll be another wounded when Aft finds out he's here"